Hi there, and welcome to the Marxian Matrix!

-Sometimes, a few of us manage to find some free time, and I’m among those, at least for now.
+Sometimes, a few of us manage to find some free time.
 Others have a nice fat pension waiting for them, or cool benefits, or a very good salary with which they can buy 95% of the merchandise out there.
-In short, a lot of those of us in the working class have attained a certain level of comfort which makes life seem tolerable.
+In short, a lot of those in the working class have attained a certain level of comfort which makes life seem tolerable.
+(Also called golden chains.)

-But I think we all have those moments, more or less every day, where we get a fleeting feeling that something is not ok.
-“I’m ok, but I don’t feel ok.”
+But I think we all have those moments, more or less every day, where we get a fleeting feeling that something is not OK.
 We wait for this to pass and we are so glad when it does.
 But it regularly comes back, and there is such a visceral solidity to it that we know deep down that we’re not tackling something.

 It’s hard to find a reason to really tackle it, mostly because we don’t exactly know what it is.
 This is where Marx comes in, and this is the reason why we’re calling this the “Marxian” Matrix.
 I’ve been a reader for my whole life, but, until not so long ago, I’d never touched Marx because I had always told myself that whatever he was saying, it had led to a degree of human destruction in history that was unjustifiable.
 A few years ago, I finally had a class on Marx at an academic level, and that changed everything.

-I felt ALIVE when I read him.
-I couldn’t possibly understand it: I’d already been “captivated” by a book, fiction or not, but I hadn’t ever really felt bursting with vitality.
-It was hard reading and complicated to decipher, but I took the time and at the end, I felt HEALTHY.
-So the first thing I want to do with this publication is to try to pass on this feeling, because I believe Marx feels healthy because he can teach us what this “thing” is that we need to tackle.
+It was hard reading and complicated to decipher, but I took the time and at the end, I felt healthy.
+So the first thing I want to do with this publication is to try to pass on this feeling, because I believe Marx feels healthy because he can teach us quite a bit about what this “thing” is that we need to tackle.

 I believe that the only way to pass on this feeling, other than reading Marx’s Capital in the right place and at the right time, is to analyze the world we live in systematically.
 This is the “Matrix” portion of this publication’s name.
 Be it in biology, in geology or in mathematics, the notion of a matrix points to a context, material or abstract, in which particular elements are embedded.
 I think we could also call this a totality: that background sum of notions indispensable for all thought and action.